Zhe school (painting)

-The Zhe School (浙派) was a school of painters and was part of the Southern School, which thrived during the Ming dynasty.
+The Zhe school (Chinese: 浙派, zhè pài) was a school of painters and was part of the Southern School, which thrived during the Ming dynasty.
 The school was led by Dai Jin, traditionally considered its founder.
-The "Zhe" of the name refers to Dai Jin's home province - Zhejiang.
+The "Zhe" of the name refers to Dai Jin's home province – Zhejiang.
 The school was not a school in the proper sense of the word in that the painters did not formulate a new distinctive style, preferring instead to further the style of the Southern Song, specializing in decorative and large paintings.
-Instead the school was identified by the formal, academic and conservative outlook, being a revival in the early Ming Dynasty of the Ma-Xia (Ma Yuan 馬遠, Xia Gui 夏珪), 'academic', style of painting landscapes of the Southern Song.
+Instead, the school was identified by the formal, academic and conservative outlook, being a revival in the early Ming dynasty of the Ma-Xia (Ma Yuan and Xia Gui), 'academic', style of painting landscapes of the Southern Song.